Tahubu-AI/microsoft-tmw-linux-migration/Skillable/13-techsummit-migration-lab.md

     ![Screenshot of the Planned failover job details.](./media/56-PlannedFailover.png)

 2. When the migration completes (if time allows), stop the replication by right-clicking the VM and selecting **Stop replication**.
+This action:

+    - Stops replication for the on-premises machine.
+    - Removes the machine from the Replicated servers count in the Migration and modernization tool.
+    - Cleans up replication state information for the VM.

+3. To review additional steps to take after the migration has finished, review the [Complete the migration](https://learn.microsoft.com/azure/migrate/tutorial-migrate-hyper-v?view=migrate-classic&tabs=UI#complete-the-migration) documentation, along with the post-migration best practices found in the same document.

 Great work!
 You have successfully completed the TechSummit Migration Workshop!